ofriedri/univention-ansible-ucr/README.md

 Description
 ===========

 Create ansible local facts for Univention Config Registry variables.
 It includes a module that allows reading and setting these variables.
-The module is available after the ucr-facts role has been called
+The module is available after the ucr-facts role has been called.

 Requirements
 ============

-This role and module are designed to run against the Univention Corporate Server, aka UCS.
+This role and module are designed to run against the [Univention Corporate Server](https://www.univention.com/products/ucs/), aka UCS.

 Module Name
 ===========